-254. The uniform for all staff officers of the Naval Militia shall be the same as for staff officers of the United States Navy, except that the colored cloth which designates the corps shall be broken for a distance of 11⁄2 inches either between the gold stripes where there are two or more, or on each side where there is but one gold stripe.
-This break shall be in the middle of the sleeve between the inside and outside seams, and on the shoulder marks this break shall be at the middle point of the stripe, or stripes.
+253. Staff officers.-The uniforms for staff officers of the Naval Militia shall be the same as for staff officers of the Navy, except that the colored cloth which designates the corps shall be broken for a distance of $1\frac{1}{4}$ inches, either between the gold stripes, where there are two or more, or on each side, where there is but one gold stripe.
+This break shall be in the middle of the sleeve between the inside and outside seams.